viamrobotics/docs/docs/fleet/provision.md

 - If you include a `viam-server` configuration file on your machine, located at <file>/etc/viam.json</file>, which includes a WiFi network and password to connect to, the Viam Agent will connect to the network automatically when in range.
 - If you did not include this file, or the configured WiFi network is not available when your machine comes online, the Viam Agent will create its own WiFi hotspot and request WiFi credentials:

   ![Diagram of the flow of provisioning a new machine with the Viam agent.](/platform/provision/style-provisioning-diagram.png)

   If there is an issue connecting to the WiFi hotspot with the input WiFi credentials, this flow will repeat until the device is online:

   ![Diagram of the flow of provisioning a new machine with the Viam agent when there is an issue connecting to WiFi.](/platform/provision/style-provisioning-diagram-error.png)

-This provisioning functionality uses the [Viam Agent provisioning subsystem](https://github.com/viamrobotics/agent-provisioning).
+This provisioning functionality is provided by the [Viam Agent provisioning subsystem](https://github.com/viamrobotics/agent-provisioning).

 ### Connect to an existing network